dyu2026/job_dashboard/README.md

 # Japan Tech Job Tracker

-This job tracking dashboard is built with Streamlit and Supabasea and is a personal project that aggregates publicly available job listings from selected global tech companies and tracks roles relevant to Japan.
+This job tracking dashboard is built with Streamlit and Supabase and is a personal project that aggregates publicly available job listings from selected global tech companies and tracks roles relevant to Japan.
 Designed for product-focused professionals in Japan/APAC, this tool aggregates job postings, highlights new opportunities, and surfaces hiring signals, all in one place.

 It is not affiliated with any companies or job platforms.